Skip to main content

 This guide covers group operations including creation, participant management, and metadata updates using the whatsapp-rust library.

-Accessing the Groups API
+Accessing the groups API

 All group operations are accessed through the groups() method: